groundxai/groundx-sdks/sdks/python/README.md

 ### `groundx.documents.lookup`<a id="groundxdocumentslookup"></a>

-lookup the document(s) associated with a processId, bucketId, or projectId.
+lookup the document(s) associated with a processId, bucketId, groupId, or projectId.

 Interact with the "Request Body" below to explore the arguments of this function.
 Enter your GroundX API key to send a request directly from this web page.
 Select your language of choice to structure a code snippet based on your specified arguments.